seatable/seatable-admin-docs/manual/config/enterprise/ldap.md

 * LDAP_USER_FIRST_NAME_ATTR：Used to splice the user's nickname
 * LDAP_USER_LAST_NAME_ATTR：Used to splice the user's nickname
 * LDAP_USER_NAME_REVERSE：The above two properties whether to reverse splicing
+* LDAP_SYNC_GROUP: Whether enabled sync group.
 * LDAP_GROUP_MEMBER_ATTR: The attribute field to use when loading the group's members.
 For most directory servers, the attributes is "member", which is the default value.
 For "posixGroup", it should be set to "memberUid".
 * LDAP_GROUP_MEMBER_UID_ATTR: The user attribute set in 'memberUid' option, which is used in "posixGroup".
 The default value is "uid".
 * LDAP_USER_OBJECT_CLASS: This is the name of the class used to search for user objects.
 In Active Directory, it's usually "person".
 The default value is "person".
 * LDAP_GROUP_OBJECT_CLASS: This is the name of the class used to search for group objects.
 In Active Directory, it's usually "group"; in OpenLDAP or others, you may use "groupOfNames", "groupOfUniqueNames" or "posixGroup", depends on your LDAP server.
 The default value is "group".
 * LDAP_GROUP_UUID_ATTR: The default attribute is "ObjectGUID", which is available in AD.
 For other LDAP servers, please refer to https://ldapwiki.com/wiki/Universally%20Unique%20Identifier.
+* SYNC_GROUP_AS_DEPARTMENT: If this option is set to "True", the groups will be synced as top-level departments in SeaTable, instead of simple groups, a department in SeaTable is a special group.
+The sync process keeps the hierarchical structure of the OUs.
+* LDAP_DEPARTMENT_NAME_ATTR: Get the department name.
+You can set this configuration item to an AD field that represents the "department" name, such as "description".
+The name of the department created by SeaTable will be the department name set in the AD field instead of the OU name.

 **Note: If the configuration items include Chinese, need to ensure that the configuration file saved in UTF8 encoding.**